avabellaw/crystal-clear-opticians/readme.md

 The crystal in the eye is an indirect way of clearly conveying a focus on the eyes.
 It is intended to stick in the back of the user's mind whenever they browse or think of the website.

 Throughout the project, a crystal background image will be used.
 It will be found in the navigation and footer background and it will also appear faded behind each section of content.

-## User Stories

-1. As a first-time user I want to find out more about the opticians and how the glasses are priced.
-2. As a first-time user I want to find out how to get to the opticians.
-3. As a first-time user I want to find links to the shop's social media.
-4. As a first-time user I want to see what to expect if I book an appointment.
-5. As a recurring user I want to see whether there are new frames.
-6. As a recurring user I may want to contact the opticians to check an appointment date/time.

-In future releases:

-* A recurring and first-time user may want to book and check on appointments

 ## Technologies Used